Vol7r1x/Fivem-CarWash/README.md

 # Fivem-CarWash

-A simple Fivem Carwash Script with many Config options for your Server.
+A simple Fivem Carwash Script with Config options for your Server.